jamieshorten/CV/CV.md

 - Delivered parser based validation - using PEG.js - of search terms and queries which allows validation in real time based on semantic understanding of the query.
 - Provided Deployment assistance.
-- Analyzed Azure based Infrastructure using PowerShell to determine changes needed for an environment upgrade.
+- Analysed Azure based Infrastructure using PowerShell to determine changes needed for an environment upgrade.

 ### _January 2018 to July 2019_ - **Veritas Technologies LLC Dublin, Ireland** - Software Engineer: EV.Cloud